 Walking Stick Production

-Native British hardwoods such as ash, hazel and blackthorn are cut off to a height of approximately 120cm from the ground.
+In this process, native hardwoods such as ash, hazel and blackthorn are cut off to a height of approximately 120cm from the ground (above deer browsing height).
 New shoots result and take three to four years to grow to the correct diameter for walking sticks such as hiking staffs, thumbsticks and knobsticks.

-Ash dieback disease has caused the deaths of many of our ash trees over the last couple of years, making ash walking sticks in very short supply.
+Ash dieback disease has sadly caused the deaths of many of our ash trees over the last couple of years, making ash walking sticks in very short supply.
 There is no cure for ash dieback disease, which has spread across western Europe over the last decade, killing millions of ash trees.
 We expect some of the trees to exhibit natural immunity, and their offspring will form the ash trees of the future.
-In the meantime, we are concentrating on our supplies of hazel and blackthorn for stick production.

 In the meantime, hazel, chestnut and blackthorn are the main woods used to make rustic country walking sticks.
 Fortunately we are able to obtain these from specialist artisans so Classic Canes can continue to offer these highly-prized, traditional walking sticks to our customers around the world.